mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * possible to have multiple targets to a single source.
 * Useful to feed operational and analytics system at one time.

+## GoldenGate

+* few reasons why to choose GoldenGate to migrate an Oracle database instead of DMS
+  * more transformation capabilities
+  * bi directional replication
+  * familiarity with the tool
+  * might perform better for high volume transactional databases

 # Module 12 : Optimizing Cost

 * note the difference in pricing